SMB-5/FNF-PFAN-Source-Public/README.md

 You must have [Haxe 4.3+](https://haxe.org/download/)

 Once Haxe is installed, open up a command prompt window and run the following commands to install HaxeFlixel.
-To do this you will need to do `haxelib install [libary] [version]`.
+To do this you will need to do `haxelib install [library] [version]`.
 For example if you are installing lime you will put `haxelib install lime 8.1.3`.
 The versions to install are listed below (if anything is missing I will add it here):
 ```
 openfl 9.3.4